myne145/Youtube-Notification-Discord-Bot/README.md

 - More commands to change config values.

 ## Setup:
-1. Install java 17 or newer.
+1. Install Java 17 or newer
 2. Download the jar file from the [latest release](https://github.com/myne145/Youtube-Notification-Bot-Discord/releases/latest)
-3. Create a config file **config.json**.
+3. Create a config file **config.json**
 4. Fill it in with:
 ```
 {